Set-theoretic Yang-Baxter (co)homology theory of involutive non-degenerate solutions: Introduction

 where $\textrm{Id}_{X}$ is the identity map on $X.$ A solution $R$ is said to be \emph{left non-degenerate} if $R_{1}(x, - )$ is bijective for every $x \in X$ and \emph{right non-degenerate} if $R_{2}(- , y)$ is bijective for every $y \in X,$ where $R(x,y)=(R_{1}(x,y), R_{2}(x,y)).$ We call $R$ \emph{non-degenerate} if both $R_{1}(x, - )$ and $R_{2}(- , y)$ are bijective.
 A solution $R$ is said to be \emph{involutive} if $R^{2} = \textrm{Id}_{X \times X}.$

 A \emph{magma} $(X,\cdot)$ is a set $X$ equipped with a binary operation $\cdot: X \rightarrow X.$ A magma $(X,\cdot)$ is called a \emph{left quasigroup} if all its left translations $l_{x}:X\to X$, $y\mapsto xy$ are permutations, and a \emph{right quasigroup} if all its right translations $r_{x}:X \to X$, $y \mapsto yx$ are permutations.
-A magma that is both left quasigroup and right quasigroup will be called \emph{latin} or a \emph{quasigroup}.
-In a right quasigroup, we denote $r_y^{-1}(x)$ by $x/y.$ A right quasigroup is called a \emph{Rump right quasigroup} or a \emph{cycle set} if it satisfies the following identity
+A magma that is both left quasigroup and right quasigroup will be called \emph{latin} or \emph{quasigroup}.
+In a right quasigroup, we denote $r_y^{-1}(x)$ by $x/y.$ A right quasigroup is called a \emph{cycle set} or a \emph{Rump right quasigroup} if it satisfies the following identity

 The above identity was first studied by Bosbach \cite{Bos} and Traczyk \cite{Tra}.
 Rump \cite{Rum} showed the importance of this algebraic structure by constructing a relationship between it and an involutive non-degenerate set-theoretic solution of the Yang-Baxter equation.